mekiii/P5-Particle-Handtracking/README.md

 ## Future ideas

 The current state of this application is for sure not optimal.
-There are certain ideas I have to improve the application:
+There are certain ideas I have to improve it:

 [ ] Implementing an interaction between the drawn hand ellipse and the particles